 SAFI Organics

-Using unwanted rice chaff to produce organic fertilizer
+Using unwanted rice chaff to produce organic fertiliser

-In Kenya, SAFI Organics have come up with a method of transforming agricultural waste from local rice farms into an affordable, organic fertilizer.
-Using machinery developed in conjunction with MIT, SAFI convert unwanted rice chaff into organic fertilizer in under 8 hours.
-This fertilizer increases crop yields by up to 30%, reduces soil acidity and also increases water retention in the soil.
+In Kenya, SAFI Organics have come up with a method of transforming agricultural waste from local rice farms into an affordable, organic fertiliser.
+Using machinery developed in conjunction with MIT, SAFI convert unwanted rice chaff into organic fertiliser in under 8 hours.
+Their product increases crop yields by up to 30%, reduces soil acidity and also increases water retention in the soil.

-They are now developing the business to move into areas such as soil testing, where they survey the land in order to tailor their fertilizer for the specific requirements of each farmer.
+They are now developing the business to move into areas such as soil testing, where they survey the land in order to tailor their fertiliser for the specific requirements of each farmer.

-Decentralising fertilizer production reduces costs for local farmers, unlocking more opportunities for smallholder farmers in rural locations, as well as improving the quality of the soil and eliminating the greenhouse gases associated with synthetic fertilizer production.
+Decentralising fertiliser production reduces costs for local farmers, unlocking more opportunities for smallholder farmers in rural locations, as well as improving the quality of the soil and eliminating the greenhouse gases associated with synthetic fertiliser production.

 To find out more about SAFI Organics, visit their website.